What Do Landlords Need to Know About EPC Regulation Changes in 2025?

 • How to invest in the future?

-Despite the U-turn regarding the time frame, it’s likely that stricter environmental regulations will still come into effect in the future.
-One way to avoid costly renovations and potential fines in the future is to act now and improve the energy efficiency of your property.
-For newer investors looking to enter the buy-to-let market, purchasing new-build or off-plan property is generally a safer option in the long run, as energy-saving features are likely to be part of the investment.
+Perhaps the most important piece of advice landlords can take from these new proposals is to act now to avoid costly renovations and potential fines in the future.
+For newer investors looking to enter the buy-to-let market, purchasing new-build or off-plan property for sale is generally a safer option in the long run, as energy-saving features are likely to be part of the investment.

-In any case, it’s important to keep up to date with government proposals, find out when new measures are expected to be put in place, and what EPC regulations for landlords really mean for the rental property industry.
+In any case, it’s important to understand exactly what the government is proposing, when the measures are expected to be put in place and what the new EPC regulations for landlords really mean for the rental property industry.

 What is an EPC Rating?